00Wyatt/pokemon/README.md

-# Pokedex App uing the Pokemon API
+# Pokedex App using the Pokemon API
 This is a single page application built using the Pokemon API, React, and styled with CSS.
 Users are able to read details about Pokemon after searching for them by name or by number.

 ## Features